autolab-project/autolab/docs/gui/scanning.rst

 Once the configuration of a scan is finished, the user can save it locally in a file for future use, by opening the menu **Configuration** and selecting **Export current configuration**.
 The user will be prompted for a file path in which the current scan configuration (parameter, parameter range, recipe) will be saved.

 To load a previously exported scan configuration, open the menu **Configuration** and select **Import configuration**.
 The user will be prompted for the path of the configuration file.
+Use the **Append** check option to append the selected configuration to the existing one.

 Scan execution
 ##############